d-ries/linux-essentials/07_advancedcommands/01_course.md

 second
 ```

-We can combine both operators aswell to simulate an _if-then-else_ like structure as follows:
+We can combine both operators as well to simulate an _if-then-else_ like structure as follows:
 ```bash
 student@linux-ess:~$ touch testfile
 student@linux-ess:~$ rm testfile && echo file deleted || echo failed to delete